JuliaHEP/UnROOT.jl/README.md

 - [x] Parsing the file header
 - [x] Read the `TKey`s of the top level dictionary
-- [ ] Reading the available trees
+- [x] Reading the available trees
 - [ ] Reading the available streamers
-- [ ] Reading a simple dataset with primitive streamers
+- [x] Reading a simple dataset with primitive streamers
+- [x] Reading of raw basket bytes for debugging
+- [ ] Automatically generate streamer logic

 ## Acknowledgements